Web browser cookies

 Tracking technologies: web beacons, GIFs, page tags, script

-In this policy, we refer to all these types of cookies and other technologies as “cookies”.
+In this policy, we refer to all these types of cookies and other technologies as “cookies”, except where otherwise stated.

 What cookies do